waterlinked/dvl-python/README.md

 # dvl-python Python library to serial interface with Water Linked DVLs

+> :warning: This library is in development and is not yet production ready

 Python code to serial interface with Water Linked DVLs.

 The library makes setting up a serial connection with the DVL simpler.
 Handles the parsing, checks validity and returns a Dictionary.